MichaelCurrin/auto-commit-msg/README.md

 ![Node CI](https://github.com/MichaelCurrin/auto-commit-msg/workflows/Node%20CI/badge.svg)

-_Note: This project is in development - it is very unstable and unpredictable but you can use the scripts or docs if they make sense to you._
+_Note: This project is in development - it is very unstable and unpredictable but you can use the scripts or docs if they make sense to you.
+The focus has shifted away from making a terminal hook because VS Code handles is weirdly and on every UI commit, even if you only plan use it on the terminal_

 ## Project plan